 Temple also talks about dating, but interestingly enough, she approaches it from a strictly scientific perspective.
 She admits that she has never dated and has remained celibate her whole life, referring to sex as “the biggest, most important ‘sin of the system,’” a term I found both interesting and funny.
 Even though I am currently dating (I’ve been dating the same girl since February 2019), I can easily relate to Grandin’s struggles with reading and understanding subtle social cues.
 I’ve gotten myself in trouble a few times with my girlfriend because I either misinterpreted her body language or misunderstood a comment she made.
 In both cases, I reacted differently from what she expected.
 Luckily, my girlfriend is autistic, so she’s pretty understanding.

-Overall, I enjoyed reading Thinking in Pictures, and I would encourage any autistic, regardless of where they are on the spectrum, to read the book.
-I have no doubt they will find it as inspirational and motivating as I did.
+Overall, I enjoyed reading Thinking in Pictures and found it inspirational and motivating.
 Temple Grandin is one of the most famous autistic self-advocates currently living, and her story helped me better understand why I am the way I am.
 It also encouraged me to continue being myself because that is the greatest thing I can be.
-Thinking in Pictures is available to borrow from the Northern Regional Library in Prince George and can be found in many public libraries throughout BC.
-The book remains in print today and can easily be ordered from one’s local bookstore.
 Hopefully, others will read the book and find it as inspiring as I did.

 Emotional Mastery for Adults with Aspergers by Mark Blakey and Leslie Burby